apryakhin/legion.stanford.edu/publications.md

 <a name="dpl2016"></a>__Dependent Partitioning__ [PDF](/pdfs/dpl2016.pdf) <br/>
 _Sean Treichler, Michael Bauer, Rahul Sharma, Elliott Slaughter, and Alex Aiken_ <br/>
-To appear in Object Oriented Programming, Systems, Languages, and Applications ([OOPSLA 2016](http://2016.splashcon.org/track/splash-2016-oopsla)) <br/>
+In Object Oriented Programming, Systems, Languages, and Applications ([OOPSLA 2016](http://2016.splashcon.org/track/splash-2016-oopsla)) <br/>
 __Abstract:__ A key problem in parallel programming is how data is *partitioned*: divided into subsets that can be operated on in